jliljebl/flowblade/README.md

 # Releases

-**Latest release:** Flowblade Movie Editor 1.2 was released on September 9, 2015.
+**Latest release:** Flowblade Movie Editor 1.4 was released on November 24, 2015.

-**Next release:** Flowblade Movie Editor 1.4 will be out on November 2015.
+**Next release:** Flowblade Movie Editor 1.6 will be out on March 2016.

 # Installing Flowblade